Mary Elizabeth Rollins Lightner: Nauvoo

-Although her family struggled financially, the Lightners traveled through St. Louis, Missouri, on their way to rejoin the Latter Day Saints in Alton, Illinois, where Mary's brother Henry was.
+Although her family struggled financially, the Lightners traveled through St. Louis, Missouri, on their way to rejoin the Latter Day Saints in Alton, Illinois, where Mary's brother James Henry was.
 On their trip, she taught painting lessons to a woman on board the boat.
 Mary continued giving painting lessons and found acceptable work as a seamstress when they moved to Farmington, Illinois, where they stayed for two years.
 They lost their money when their bank failed, and they went to live with Mary's stepfather, Mr. Burt.

 While their family moved many times, Mary often found work as a seamstress and a painting teacher.
 Some of her students included Julia Murdock Smith and Sarah Ann Whitney.
 The Latter Day Saints left the area of Nauvoo, Illinois.
 Before leaving, Mary recounts that Joseph Smith came to her family and her brother's family and told them to be rebaptized.
 All were baptized except her husband, who was not a member.
 Adam said that he did not feel worthy.
 In February 1842, Mary was sealed to Joseph Smith as a plural wife.
 In 1843, she was accepted into the women's Relief Society of Nauvoo.